ShreyJ1729/market-probe/README.md

 alternatively train on all data, then forward test as test data for lower granularities (1m - 1h)

+#### Stock2Vec

+Measure price correlations in stocks over time, if one ticker goes up, what other tickers generally simultaneously went up with it?
+Then generate clusters of these vectors for true asset diversification.

+- could be done by add a diff col to each row as close - open, and looking at correlations between these values between tickers at the same datetimes. (basically it's one big correlation coefficient problem between all tickers.)
+Can even do sliding window to see how these correlations change over time.

+Another approach could be looking at these correlations but also adding in a temporal sequence. e.x. if stock X went up today what generally happens to stock B tomorrow?
+Less likely to see meaningful correlations here, but could be interesting to see.

 ## Misc Notes

 - SMP-500, daily insights for swing traders on the top 500 large cap US stocks.